-- Sometimes cool things come in bulk.
+- Take a stroll along the bulk bins.
 You might be surprised at some of the things you find, like protein powder for smoothies, fig newtons, more types of rice than I have underwear.
 Perhaps you can can find a new, Zero Waste snack for the family.
 Chocolate-covered pretzels anyone?

 - If you can, use the same container for the same product (for example, my dried apricots always go in the same plastic Tupperware bin).
 When I run out I already know what container to use and the PLU is already on the lid.